Patient Satisfaction Ratings FAQs

 Will all patient comments be posted for participating physicians who have met the minimum number of returned surveys?

 Patient comments from the Care Provider survey section are being posted to physicians’ profile pages.
-Only comments from this section are posted to make sure the comments are related to the doctor or care from the visit.
+Only comments from this section are posted to make sure the comments are related to the physician or care from the visit.

 Why do some surgeons have a group score and all the same comments?